Alton, IL Point of Interest—Tour the Mansion Built as a Wedding Gift

-No visit to the area is complete without a tour of this St. Louis area, Alton, IL icon.
+No visit to the St. Louis area is complete without a tour of this Alton, IL icon.

-Completed in 1903, this historic structure was commissioned by Railroad Baron and Entrepreneur Z. B. Job as a wedding gift for his son and son's bride, Mary Drummond heiress to the Drummond Tobacco forture.
-In 1909 it became the residence of Edmond Beall—Alderman, four time Mayor of Alton, Senator, Industrialist and Financier.
+This historic home was built by Railroad Baron and Entrepreneur Z. B. Job as a wedding gift for his son and son's bride, Mary Drummond heiress to the Drummond Tobacco forture.
+In 1909 it was purchased by Edmond Beall—Alderman, 4 time Mayor of Alton, Senator, Industrialist and Financier.

 Designed by world renowned architect, Lucas Pfeiffenberger—today this three story, 10,000 + square foot mansion serves as as a living museum of turn of the century life and architecture and as one of the finest bed and breakfast inns in the St. Louis Metropolitan area.

 The Narrated Tour

 Lavishly furnished with period antiques and reproductions, hand sewn Oriental rugs, and marble and bronze statuary—on your narrated historic home tour you will learn about:

 - the connection between Z. B. Job, one time Sheriff of Madison County, and Jessie James

 - the story of Mrs. Job and her 5 millionaire husbands

 - the connection between Edmond Beall and Mary Todd Lincoln